sapiens2000/Avoid_Virus_Game/README.md

 # Avoid_Virus_Game
-System Programming Team 5's Project
+System Programming TEAM5's Project

+This is the first step of project.

+This branch has inital screen function.